manyducksco/dolla/README.md

 ![bundle size](https://img.shields.io/bundlephobia/min/@manyducks.co/dolla)
 ![bundle size](https://img.shields.io/bundlephobia/minzip/@manyducks.co/dolla)

-> WARNING: This package is pre-1.0 and therefore may contain serious bugs and releases may introduce breaking changes without notice.
+> WARNING: This package is in active development.
+It may contain serious bugs and releases may introduce breaking changes without notice.

-Dolla is a batteries-included JavaScript frontend framework covering the needs of complex modern single page apps (SPA).
-Dolla provides:
+Dolla is a batteries-included JavaScript frontend framework covering the needs of moderate-to-complex single page apps:

+- Reactive DOM updates (Signals)
-- Components
+- Reusable components (Views)
 - Routing
-- State management
-  - Declarative templating and DOM updates via signals
-- An HTTP client
+- HTTP client
--
+- Localization (translations as JSON files and a `t` function to get strings)

 Let's first get into some examples.